-Before building the parting surface, blank the TOPCOVER\CORE.PRT
+Before building the parting surface, blank the TOPCOVER CORE.PRT

-So right-click TOPCOVER CORE.PRT in the model tree and pick Blank as shown below.
+So left-click TOPCOVER_CORE.PRT in the model tree and pick Blank as shown below.

 You can blank or unblank objects either by using Blank and Unblank dialog box or by directly in the model tree.